llvm/circt/docs/RationaleFIRRTL.md

 The CHIRRTL operations and types are contained in the CHIRRTL dialect.
-The is primary reason to move them into their own dialect was to keep the CHIRRTL types out of the FIRRTL dialect type hiearchy.
+The is primary reason to move them into their own dialect was to keep the CHIRRTL types out of the FIRRTL dialect type hierarchy.
 We tried to have the CHIRRTL dialect depend on the FIRRTL dialect, but the flow checking in FIRRTL had to know about CHIRRTL operations, which created a circular dependency.
 To simplify how this is handled, both dialects are contained in the same library.